AntoineElissa/AntoineElissa/README.md

 ###

-> From automation to web development, my passion for technology has led me to a convergence of these two areas of expertise.
-My journey has shaped me in the art of integration and digital innovation, ready to contribute to the creation of tomorrow's solutions.
+> From industrial automation to web development, my passion for technology has led me to a convergence of these two areas of expertise.
+My journey has shaped me in the art of integration and digital innovation, ready to work on new solutions.

 ###